Sarose550/Minimax-Visualizer/README.md

 **Animations**

 - **Nodes:**
-  - See the key in the upper-right to learn the symbolic representations for nodes.
+  - See the key in the top-right corner to learn the symbolic representations for nodes.
   - A node outlined in black indicates that it has not been searched.
   - A node highlighted in red indicates that it is being searched / updated.
   - A node outlined in red indicates that it is being evaluated, and awaits an update from one of its subtrees.